Marker Logo

 this page online

 Location.
 39° 44.385′ N, 75° 32.535′ W. Marker is in Wilmington, Delaware, in New Castle County.
-Marker is at the intersection of East 7th Street and Spruce Street, on the left when traveling east on East 7th Street.
+It is at the intersection of East 7th Street and Spruce Street, on the left when traveling east on East 7th Street.
 Touch for map.
 Marker is at or near this postal address: 703 E 7th St, Wilmington DE 19801, United States of America.
 Touch for directions.

 Scott AME Zion Church image.
 Click for full size.

-Photographed By William Pfingsten, August 31, 2008
+Photographed by William Pfingsten, August 31, 2008

 2. Scott AME Zion Church